argoproj-labs/argo-rollouts-manager/docs/index.md

 ## Where to start ?

-We have a getting started [guide](docs/usage/getting_started.md) which provides information on how to start using the operator.
+We have a getting started [guide](usage/getting_started.md) which provides information on how to start using the operator.

-### Development

-Instructions to run the operator locally or create your own version of the operator Image are provided in the development [section](docs/developer-guide/developer_guide.md) of the docs.

-### Contributions

-[WIP]